-Catherine studied English at Gonville and Caius College, Cambridge.
+Catherine is Head of Faculty and Senior Lecturer for the English BA at New College of the Humanities.
+She studied English at Gonville and Caius College, Cambridge.
 She moved out into academic and practical politics, lived in New York and Moscow and learned Russian and Spanish, before returning to Gonville and Caius College, Cambridge for her PhD as an English-Russian comparatist.
 She has taught literature of the last two centuries at the universities of Cambridge, Greenwich, and most recently Oxford.
 She is the author of The Art of Comparison: How Novels and Critics Compare (Legenda, 2011) and is Vice-President of the DH Lawrence Society.

 ‘Pilgrimage without Shame: D.H.
 Lawrence in the Alps’, BBC2, Culture Show, November 2013.

 Native German, Russian, French, intermediate Spanish.

 Regeneration follows the efforts of a First World War psychiatric doctor to uncover the triggers of his patients' trauma.
 This work induces in him a trauma which is a pale shadow of his patients'; whilst our reading of this novel induces in us a trauma which is a pale shadow of the doctor's.
 Is Barker, psychiatrist-like, forcing us to confront the cause of our historical unease about that war?
 Or does she want those of us who have no such unease to feel it for the first time?
 Either way, she is using a medium – art – which has limited efficacy in the novel itself, in comparison to the most advanced version of psychiatry available in 1916.